behnambm/cors-reverse-proxy/README.md

 # cors-reverse-proxy

-A simple reverse proxy in python to handle CORS headers & pre-flight requests
+A simple reverse proxy in python to handle CORS headers & pre-flight requests.

+And inject `Authorization` header to requests.

 <br>